Our commitment to diversity, equity & inclusion

 Integrity values all the things that make us unique as people.
 Integrity is committed to creating and supporting a workforce and agency force that reflects differences ranging from race, gender, sexual orientation, gender identity and age to thoughts, perspectives, and experiences.
 To encourage an inclusive environment, we will intentionally bring those differences together for the good of Integrity, its agents and customers.

-Together with our partners at Grange Insurance, we are a proud member of CEO Action for Diversity and Inclusion™, the largest CEO-driven business commitment to advance diversity and inclusion in the workplace.
 Our organization has reiterated our promise to fight racial injustice and inequality, adding our voice to the call to declare racism a public health crisis in our headquarters city of Columbus, Ohio.

 “Diversity, equity, and inclusion are critical to who we are and how we do business.
 It's important all associates feel valued and empowered to fully contribute to our company.
 We believe diversity fuels innovation and fosters collaboration, which helps us better empathize with and serve customers, agency partners, and communities across our footprint.”